yond4im/mdnotebook/00_FAKEORNOT.md

   > After allocating electricity and heat emissions to final sectors, industry continued to be the largest emitting sector, with over 40% of global emissions in 2019.
 Emissions in the transport sector increased to account for 27% of the global emissions in 2019, while buildings related emissions slightly decreased to represent 25% of global emissions in 2019.
 - [ ] Give also the figures for the energy mix (primary, secondary, and final on the Sankey diagram).
 - [ ] Show the difference and evolution since IPCC was created and from the pre-industrial revolution.
+- [ ] What are the last figures for renewables investments?
+  - I have the following: Solar and wind accounted for only 3% in final energy needs.
+With more than 3 trillion in 20 years of investments.
+- Compare capacity installed and electricity generation, for example with France we have the following figures from 2016:
+  - The approximated total capacity is the following (2016 figures): 131 GW with 48 % nuclear, 20 % hydro, and 15 % of renewables.
+Which is different from the generation: 72 % nuclear, 12 % hydro, and 5% wind plus solar.

 # The Myths about Nuclear Power